 Based on our research, smooth aligners can be reflective and make your teeth look artificially shiny.
 But again, this is subject to personal preferences.
 Some customers prefer SnapCorrect’s shiny aligners because they like how their teeth “gleam” when wearing them.

 We mentioned aligner cut in the “Effectiveness” section, but it’s also worth discussing here.
 Both Invisalign and SnapCorrect scallop their aligners to match your gum line, so there’s no visible overlap.
 This might make SnapCorrect’s aligners work slower than straight-cut ones, but it also makes them less noticeable.
-Invisalign mitigates this issue by anchoring their aligners in place with special attachments, which helps them equal (and even exceed) the power of straight-cut aligners.
+Invisalign mitigates this issue by anchoring their aligners in place with special attachments, which helps them match (and even exceed) the power of straight-cut aligners.

 One of Invisalign’s main appeals is its ability to incorporate attachments to treat severe misalignments and bite issues.
 These attachments are essential for treating a wide scope of conditions, but they also make the aligners more visible.
 SnapCorrect doesn’t have this issue, as its aligners are unable to use similar attachments.